thomasarmel/hyper-https-server-client-auth/README.md

 ---

 *This code is a rewrite of the [excellent example of **aramperes**](https://github.com/aramperes/hyper-server-ssl-auth-example).
-I basically rewrote it to use the latest version of all crates and remove the `openssl` dependency, which can be a pain to install.*
+I basically rewrote it to use the latest version of all crates and removed the `openssl` dependency, which can be a pain to install.*

 ---